 Felicity completed her PhD in composition for multimedia in 2013 at Sydney Conservatorium of Music, and now holds a position as Lecturer in Music and Sound Design at the University of Technology, Sydney.
 She advocates for greater gender equity and diversity in music in Australia as Chair and co-founder of the Gender Equity Committee of the Australian Guild of Screen Composers (AGSC), and internationally as a Member of the Gender Equity and Diversity Working Group of the International Council of Music Creators (CIAM).

 Felicity is involved in the following Industry organisaitons:

-- Director, Australian Guild of Screen Composers
+- Co-founder and Chair, Gender Equity Committee, Australian Guild of Screen Composers (AGSC)

 - Represented Artist, Australian Music Centre

 - Member: Australian Performing Rights Association (APRA/AMCOS), Australian Guild of Screen Composers (AGSC), Australian Music Centre (AMC), Musicological Society of Australia (MSA).

 I regularly produce non-traditional research outputs in interdisciplinary composition, and scholarly writing in the area of music for multimedia and gender equity in music.
 Building on my professional background as a composer for film, theatre, and installations, my work often incorporates other media, including still interactive visuals, photography, animation, motion graphics, video and sculpture.